vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/vishvAsaH/errors_fraud.md

 and someone says -

-> "Mr X in the first sUtra refers to our friend, who is the main X;
+> "Mr X in the first sentence refers to our friend, who is the main X;
-> but X of the second sUtra is not about him - rather about the imaginary Mr X."
+> but X of the second sentence is not about him - rather about the imaginary Mr X."

 Does that sound right?